-Microsoft really nailed the smartphone homescreen.
-In my opinion, it really is the best of all mobile platforms: not only can you add lots of apps, but you also can at a glance get useful information without opening any app.
+Microsoft really nailed the smartphone homescreen in my opinion: not only can you add lots of apps on it, but you can also get useful information at a glance, without needing to open any app.
 Now if only the apps quality was better…

 Last February, Flickr celebrated its 10th birthday.
 I missed the mark as I wasn’t a user back then, but I recently started using it here to embed pictures on my posts.